Launchpad shell bar - Components

-Applications that support standalone mode can be run directly by specifying the SAPUI5 component of the application in the URL.
-In this case, administrators don’t need to configure target mapping and catalog, and assigning the catalog to relevant users on an ABAP-based front-end server.
-You can also configure the header bar of a standalone application to hide some of the UI elements provided by the shell bar, or not to display the header bar at all.
+If an application supports standalone mode, it can be run directly by specifying the SAPUI5 component of the application in the URL.
+In this case, administrators don’t need to configure target mapping and a catalog, or assign the catalog to relevant users on an ABAP-based front-end server.
+Administrators can also configure the header bar of a standalone application to hide some of the UI elements provided by the shell bar, or hide the header bar altogether.

-The standalone mode gives users direct access to selected apps that do not require contextual navigation for the following reasons:
+The standalone mode gives users direct access to selected apps that do not require contextual navigation.
+It is relevant for the following two use cases:

-- Launch a SAP Fiori app directly by calling an URL, without the SAP Fiori launchpad being visible to the end user;
+- Launch an SAP Fiori app directly by calling a URL, without showing the SAP Fiori launchpad to the end user

-- Launch an app as an iView in the SAP Portal without the launchpad being visible to the end user.
+- Launch an app as an iView in the SAP Portal without showing the SAP Fiori launchpad to the end user

-Hence, some shell bar components might no be necessary in certain contexts.
-Find more information on the different standalone modes on the SAP Help Portal.
+As a result, some shell bar components might not be necessary in certain contexts.
+For more information on the different standalone modes, see SAP Help Portal.